orb-lang/espalier/doc/md/peg/node.md

 #### rebase\(node, span\)

-When we snip a node, intending to reuse it, we rebase it on the span\.
+When we snip a node, intending to reuse it, we rebase it on the span\.f

 ```lua
 local function rebase(node, span)